adambrgmn/indebox/README.md

 3.4.
 And before you leave, don't forget to click Change all.

 Now all your `.indd`-files will open with Indebox and hopefully you won't encounter any disasters.

+### Requirements
+- OS X El Capitan 10.11.4 (It will probably work for earlier versions as well)
+- Adobe InDesign CC 2015 (this one is important, in the future i will try to make it work with other versions of InDesign as well)

 ## Contribute
 This is a project that evolved from a need at the company I'm currently working on.
 A need to be able to co-operate with InDesign-documents synced over Dropbox.